usethesource/rascal-website/docs/Recipes/Languages/Pico/index.md

 *  The operators `+` and `-` have operands of type natural and their result is natural.

-*  The operator `||` has operands of type string and its results is also of type string.
+*  The operator `||` has operands of type string and its results are also of type string.

 *  Tests in if-then-else statement and while-statement should be of type natural.